maikereis/youtube-video-indexer/README.md

 ## System Overview

-The system follows an event-driven microservices architecture, designed to efficiently receive, process, and index YouTube content notifications.
+The system follows an event-driven architecture, designed to efficiently receive, process, and index YouTube content notifications.
 The architecture emphasizes scalability, fault tolerance, and separation of concerns.

 ## Diagram